saqlainsyed007/BusBookingApplication/README.md

 Go to `http://localhost:8000/admin/` and login with username `admin` and password `changeme` to view all objects that have been created and validate results in the UI.

+**Note**: Some features may not work in Internet Explorer and Microsoft Edge.